Saroja (2008 film)

-Saroja (stylised as Sa-Ro-Ja) is a 2008 Indian Tamil-language comedy thriller film written and directed by Venkat Prabhu and produced by T. Siva.
-It stars Jayaram, Prakash Raj, Shiva, Vaibhav, Premji, S. P. Charan and Vega as the title character, while Sampath Raj, Nikita and Bose Venkat play other vital roles.
-The film follows four friends who travel from Chennai to Hyderabad.
-Due to a road accident, they are forced to take a diversion off the main road to arrive on time.
-This leads them to a gang which has kidnapped the daughter of a millionaire.
+Saroja (stylised as Sa-Ro-Ja) is a 2008 Indian Tamil-language comedy thriller film written and directed by Venkat Prabhu and co-produced by T. Siva.
+It stars S. P. Charan, Shiva, Vaibhav, Premji, Jayaram, Prakash Raj, and Vega as the title character, while Sampath Raj, Nikita and Bose Venkat play other vital roles.
+The film follows four friends who, during a road trip travel, are forced to take a diversion off the main road, leading them to a gang which has kidnapped the daughter of a millionaire.

 The score and soundtrack were composed by Yuvan Shankar Raja with cinematography by Sakthi Saravanan, and editing by Praveen K. L. and N. B. Srikanth.
 The film was released on 5 September 2008 to positive reviews and was a commercial success.
 It was dubbed and partially reshot in Telugu with Srihari reprising Jayaram's role.
-This film was based on the 1993 Stephen Hopkins film Judgement Night.
+Saroja is based on the 1993 American film Judgement Night.